mislav/hub/README.md

 ==================

-hub is a command line tool that wraps `git` in order to extend it with extra features and commands, that makes it easier to work with github.
+hub is a command line tool that wraps `git` in order to extend it with extra features and commands, that make working with GitHub easier.

 ``` sh
 $ hub clone rtomayko/tilt